New Left in Japan: 1970s and beyond

-A second major blow to the New Left movements in Japan was failure of the 1970 Anpo protests to secure an abrogation of the US-Japan Security Treaty.
+A second major blow to the New Left movements in Japan was the failure of the 1970 Anpo protests to secure an abrogation of the US-Japan Security Treaty.
 Throughout the decade of the 1960s, New Left activists had looked forward to the end of the revised treaty's initial 10-year term in 1970 as an opportunity to try to persuade the Japanese government to abrogate the treaty.
 In 1970, following the collapse of the 1968-1969 university protests, a number of New Left sects and the anti-Vietnam War organization Beheiren held a series of protest marches against the Security Treaty.
 However, prime minister Eisaku Satō opted to ignore the protests completely and allow the treaty to automatically renew.

 Together the twin defeats of the campus struggles in 1969 and the Anpo protests in 1970 led to a renewed round of recriminations and schisms, as New Left groups further split into dozens of warring factions amidst even more violent internal conflict.
 From 1969 to 2003, from 1 to 4 people died every year as the result of internal conflict between New Left groups.
 With more moderate activists increasingly dropping out of the movement, control of the New Left sects was increasingly left in the hands of the most extreme radicals, some of whom ultimately resorted to terrorism.